My life got flipped, turned upside down

 - Drugs Are Bad: "Just Say Yo" has Will being offered amphetamines so he can stay awake, and Carlton takes some from Will's locker thinking they're vitamins and almost dies as a result.

 - Dude, Not Funny!:

-- When Geoffrey unveiled his hidden shame of leaving England because years ago he was caught taking a taxi in order to win a marathon (he thought the information might ruin Philip's political campaign, and yes, that marathon thing has happened in real life, albeit accidentally).
+- When Geoffrey unveiled his hidden shame of leaving England because years ago he was caught taking a taxi in order to win a marathon.
 After showing them the video, everyone sat in silence for a good ten seconds before bursting into laughter.
-Geoffrey was not amused.
+Geoffrey's not amused.
 He gets back at them by claiming he never got his green card, which prompts this reaction from the family.

 - Will used to constantly get on Carlton's case for not being "black enough".
 However, Will stopped making these jokes when he saw the negative impact this belief had.

-- The layout of the house was completely different from how it would be in seasons two through six.
+- The layout of the house was completely different from how it would be in Seasons 2 through 6.

 - Elephant in the Living Room: "Am I alone in this, or did y'all know he was white?
 I mean - tall."

 - Embarrassing Middle Name: Geoffrey's middle name is "Barbara":"It's a family name!"